https://www.deakin.edu.au/__data/assets/image/0009/557631/35758_bachelor-of-science-honours-hero.jpg

 As part of your application for this course, you will be required to first contact potential supervisors and discuss projects.
 Once you have met with a supervisor and agreed on a project, you will need to complete an application form and submit this via the Deakin applicant portal.

-Information on How to Apply, important dates and the 2024 Honours projects booklet can be found on the Honours in Life and Environmental Sciences page.
+Information on how to apply, important dates and the 2025 Honours projects booklet is available at Honours in Life and Environmental Sciences.

 Participation requirements